 “If your dog’s glands look very enlarged or they’re having bloody discharge, it’s time to see your vet,” says Dr. Sara Ochoa, DVM.
 “If the anal glands are very full, we express them.
 When they are infected, dogs get a round of antibiotics and sometimes pain medication.”

 Dogs that get groomed frequently, such as Cocker Spaniels and Poodles, may experience clipper burns and irritations from sprays, perfumes, or grooming products that get under their tail and around their bottom.

-Resolution: Check for tiny nicks and razor burn if your dog scoots after grooming.
+Check for tiny nicks and razor burn if your dog scoots after grooming.
 If they’re itching all over (including rolling around on their back), it may be due to a grooming product.
-Ask the groomer to switch products, or bring in your own oatmeal-based, sensitive-skin, hypoallergenic, or organic bath products.
+Ask the groomer to switch products, or bring in your own oatmeal-based, sensitive-skin, hypoallergenic, or organic bath products and dog shampoos.
 A warm compress is another option to help alleviate irritation due to grooming.

 Food allergies or intolerances may be to blame for some dogs’ anal sac issues.
 If soft or watery bowel movements aren’t providing the pressure needed to empty the sacs properly, diet may be the cause.
 A diet with only one or two types of protein, not enough fiber, or one that contains grains like corn, oatmeal, rice, wheat, or soy can be what’s affecting stools and preventing the anal sacs from functioning properly.

-Resolution: Groomers in the past were taught to express anal sacs as part and parcel of your dog’s grooming services.
+In the past, groomers were taught to express anal sacs as part and parcel of your dog’s grooming services.
 However, dogs rarely needed this service as their anal sacs were designed to function just fine on their own.

 That said, groomers should be encouraged to check to see if the anal sacks are full and if so, to gently empty them.
 Many times, groomers are the first line of alert of growths and other issues, so it’s best to allow them to check first, and empty if needed.